James Bond Girls

 Voluptuous, red-haired 'black widow' mistress and assassinatrix Fiona Volpe, working for SPECTRE No. 2 villain Emilio Largo (Adolfo Celi), was first seen seducing NATO's French pilot Major Francois Derval (Paul Stassino) before he was killed, as part of a plot to steal two thermonuclear weapons from a NATO jet.

-Later, after other SPECTRE agents had failed to kill Bond (Connery), the sensual bad girl infiltrated into Bond's Nassau hotel, took the adjoining room, and was taking a bath as Bond entered.
+Later, after other SPECTRE agents had failed to kill Bond (Connery), the sensual and feisty bad girl infiltrated into Bond's Nassau hotel, took the adjoining room, and was taking a bath as Bond entered.
 When she asked for something to put on, Bond handed her slippers.
 Shortly after, they made love in the bedroom (she asked: "Do you like wild things, Mr. Bond, James Bond."
 Bond replied: "Wild?
 You should be locked up in a cage").

 But as they were leaving the room afterwards (when she called him a "sadistic brute" who had messed up her hair), she betrayed Bond and held a gun on him, although he knew she was an enemy agent even before they made love (she was wearing the same ring as Largo) (Bond: "What I did this evening was for king and country.
 You don't think it gave me any pleasure, do you?").